zcorleissen/documentation/source/api_v2_mongodb_resources.rst

 MongoDB Resources
 =================

-Get a list of collection names belonging to the given instance database.
+Get a list of collection names belonging to the given instance database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash